lzuberbu/ArduinoOptaModbus/README.md

 # Arduino Opta Modbus Controller

 This project is a Modbus TCP controller running on **Arduino Opta**.
-It controls relays and digital/analog inputs and supports Docker-based backends.
+It controls relays and digital/analog inputs.

 ## Features